The Best GPS for Your Boat: From Basics to Bells and Whistles

 Without GPS, traveling the oceans of the world would be much more dangerous.
 Not to mention, taking longer to get where you're going.

-But what are the best GPS units for your dollars?
-Before I look in detail at the best GPS units for your boat, I thought I'd take a moment to discuss the merits of a good GPS unit.
+But what are the best boat and marine GPS units and chartplotters for your dollars?
+Before I review in detail at the best GPS units for your boat, I thought I'd take a moment to discuss the merits of a good marine GPS unit.

 So, what does GPS stand for?
 That would be Global Positioning System.The U.S. military developed it and, along with other military innovations, there's always a commercial use.